Galapagos

 Photo by Janos Olah Jr.

-At night we shall look for Rufous-banded Owl and a high elevation Black-banded Owl that might be new species!
+At night we shall look for Rufous-banded Owl and a high elevation Black-banded Owl that might be new species, the "San Isidro Mystery Owl"!

 Back to top